mbazzo1993/project-library-app/README.md

   1. [X] Ensure each book element is associated with array element in some way
 6. [X] Add a button on each book's  display to change its read status
   1. [X] Create a function that toggles a book's read status on the Book prototype function.

+## Update: Refactor code using classes

+Date: Nov 11, 2024

+Need to redesign the app in terms of JS classes.
+Most obvious approach is to think about what sorts of objects are in play...

+__A) Book__

+Need a class that typifies a book.

+Required properties:
+* Title
+* Author
+* Number of pages
+* Is read

+Required methods:
+* Change status (change isRead value)
+* Various getters and setters for book properties
+* Add constructor as well

+__B) Library__

+Need a class to represent the library

+Required properties:
+* Books (array)

+Required methods
+* Add a book
+* Remove a book

+__C) DOM Changes__

+Need a class to handle the DOM changes

+Required properties:
+* The relevant dom elements
+* The relevant event listeners

+Required methods:
+* Probably none.

+The program must create an instance of the DOM Changes class.
+Hopefully this will be enough to register the event listeners.

+## To Do Items

+1. [X] Create the book class and test it in the console.
+2. [X] Create a library class and test it in the console.
+3. [X] Create dom change class and test the whole program.